 For a variety of reasons, the Werewolf game ended more quickly than normal.
 We moved on to playing a variation on another White Wolf game, Mage, that Sam changed a fair amount (we played in the “World of Mostly Dimness” rather than the World of Darkness™).
 He called it Threshold Mage and I loved it.
 My character was completely different from me in almost every way.
 We ended up with eight players in that game, which I’m told is close to the maximum who can easily participate in a non-LARP game.
 I would have very happily continued that campaign indefinitely, but Sam started with a definite end in mind.

 We played third edition D&D right after it was released.
 That game eventually included 13 players, I think, which was way too many.
 Over time a few of us moved on to a priceless, not-quite‑D&D game, which was great fun.
 Over the next few years, I was introduced to multiple indie games, but my mind is going blank on many of the names now.
 We also played Amber Diceless for a bit.
 Sam and I were also part of a live-play broadcast of Serenity Out in the Black.

 I’m thrilled that Katie grew up gaming, as I think it’s a wonderful way to socialize.
-Sam plays D&D with our kids (as well as whatever other kids end up here) almost every weekend.
+Sam played D&D with our kids (as well as whatever other kids ended up here) almost every weekend.
 They played the old Star Wars RPG after we all went to see Phantom Menace together and the girls played the Sailor Moon RPG with a friend of theirs.
 They also had a Vampire game going for a while.